Hoummani/ShopyStoreV2/README.md

 - In Solution Explorer, make sure that SimplCommerce.WebHost is selected as the Startup Project
 - Open Package Manager Console Window and make sure that SimplCommerce.WebHost is selected as Default project.
 Then type "Update-Database" then press "Enter".
 This action will create database schema.
 - In Visual Studio, press "Control + F5".
-- The back-office can access via /Admin using the pre-created account: admin@simplcommerce.com, 1qazZAQ!
+- The back-office can access via /Admin using the new user account

 ## Mac/Linux with PostgreSQL